-Right now, in Alabama, registered voters that have been able to jump over the numerous voting hurdles required to vote in that state have voted to make Roy Moore or Doug Jones a state Senator.
-Doug Jones, as a candidate, has proven that he protects little girls while Roy Moore has received claim after claim of inappropriate and illegal behavior towards young women.
-Some people keep asking why the claims from nine women have not surfaced before 2017 only to be brought up 40 years after the events allegedly occurred.
-Well I am so glad they asked.
+December 2017, in Alabama.
+Registered voters that were able to jump over the numerous voting hurdles required to vote in that state voted to make Roy Moore or Doug Jones a state Senator.
+Doug Jones, as a candidate, has proven that he protects little girls while Roy Moore has received claim after claim of inappropriate and illegal behavior towards young girls and women.
+Some people keep asking why the claims from nine women had not surfaced before 2017 only to be brought up 40 years after the events allegedly occurred.
+Well, I am so glad they asked.

 40 years ago

-Another story: I was around age 11 or 12, which is 36 years ago for all of you doubters of how long a women can not publicly share their truth.
-One night, while I was sitting in our recliner with my Stepfather, a man that I trusted and welcomed with open arms into our family, my Stepfather started touching around the areas of my developing breasts and then moved his hand to trace the path of my bikini line.
-I managed to leave the chair that we were sitting.
+Another story: I was around age 11 or 12, which is 36 years ago for all of those who doubt how long a woman can go without publicly sharing their truth.
+One night, while I was sitting in our recliner with my stepfather, a man that I trusted and welcomed with open arms into our family, stepfather started touching around the areas of my developing breasts and then moved his hand to trace the path of my bikini line.
+I managed to leave the chair where we were sitting.
 His actions that night broke trust and I was broken and confused for years.
-I was a mess my 8th grade year and much of high school.
-In my 11th year of High School (age 15), my Stepdad would make further advancements.
-I thank several wonderful people (Steve, Todd, Gina, Hillary, Dawn, Brenda, Stacey ++) and especially my cousin Lisa, Aunt Marie and Uncle Richard for saving me from becoming completely lost in the aftermath.
-These wonderful people put up with me and loved me without any knowledge of what I had been through.
+I was a mess in my 8th year of school and much of high school.
+In my 11th year of High School (age 15), stepdad would make further advancements.
+Several wonderful people (Steve, Todd, Gina, Hillary, Dawn, Brenda, Stacey ++) and especially my cousin Lisa, helped me in their own ways from becoming completely lost in the aftermath.
+My aunt and uncle took me in, and for that I am grateful.
+All of these wonderful people put up with me and loved me without any knowledge of what I had been through.
 I must have seemed strange at times.

 Still, and I haven’t worked this through yet…it’s really strange, approaching 50, that I never said anything to my Grandma about her husband trying to kiss me.
 My Grandmother was the first person I told about my stepfather when I was 24 yo.
 My mother found my Stepdad inflagranti with another woman.
-When my Grandma and I talked about it, I told her about how my Stepdad had touched me in 8th grade and given me a letter professing his desire for me when I was 15 years old.
-My grandmother was sadly, not shocked.
-She encouraged me to tell my mother, which I did.
-But why, at that same time, did I not think to tell my Grandma about her own husband?
+When my Grandma and I talked about it, I told her about how stepdad had touched me in 8th grade and given me a letter professing his desire for me when I was 15 years old.
+Sadly, my grandmother was not shocked – she didn’t have a good feeling about him.
+My grandma encouraged me to tell my mother, which I did.
+I wonder why, at that same time, did I not think to tell my Grandmother about her own husband?
 I don’t have the answer.

 I am no different than Roy Moore’s accusers.
-I didn’t tell about anyone about my Grandpa until now, 40 years later.
-My Grandpa and my Stepdad got away with upending and souring my Grandmas life, my mothers life and my life.
-I didn’t talk to reporters, I didn’t call the police and I didn’t even talk to my best friend in the entire world, my Grandmother, about the pain and the perpetrators until many years later and in the case of her own husband, never.
+I didn’t tell anyone about my Grandpa until 40 years later.
+Grandpa got away with upending and souring my Grandma’s life.
+Stepdad damaged me, darkening years of my life that should have been full of silly, crazy fun.
+I didn’t talk to reporters, I didn’t call the police and I didn’t even talk to my best friend in the entire world, my Grandmother, about the pain and the perpetrators until many years later.
+And in the case of her own husband, never.

 I wasn’t told what to do if an adult touched me, so I made